 We conduct operations in over 75 countries and have service and sales locations in oil and natural gas producing regions globally.
 In some parts of the world, such as Latin America, the Middle East and Southeast Asia, the currency of our primary economic environment is the U.S. dollar, and thus we use the U.S. dollar primarily as our functional currency.
 In other parts of the world, we conduct our business in currencies other than the U.S. dollar, and the functional currency is the applicable local currency.
 We recognized foreign currency exchange losses of \$34 million for the year ended December 31, 2020 compared to \$14 million for 2019.
-We also recognized foreign currency exchange losses of nil for the three months ended March 31, 2021 compared to \$19 million for the three months ended March 31, 2020.
-The unfavorable change in 2020 primarily relates to the weakening of foreign currencies following the onset of the COVID-19 pandemic.
+The unfavorable change primarily relates to the weakening of foreign currencies following the onset of the COVID-19 pandemic.
 For the year ended December 31, 2018, the Predecessor recognized currency devaluation charges of \$49 million primarily related to the devaluation of the Angolan kwanza.
-Foreign currency exchange losses and currency devaluation charges are included in current earnings in "Part II - Item 8. - Financial Statements and Supplementary Data - Consolidated Statements of Operations" in the Form 10-K and in "Part I - Item 1. - Financial Statements - Condensed Consolidated Statements of Operations (Unaudited)" in the Form 10-Q, which are incorporated herein by reference.
-For additional details see "Part II - Item 7. - Management's Discussion and Analysis of Financial Condition and Results of Operations - Other Income (Expense), Net" in the Form 10-K and "Part I - Item 2. - Management's Discussion and Analysis of Financial Condition and Results of Operations - Other Expense, Net " in the Form 10-Q, which are incorporated herein by reference.
+Foreign currency exchange losses and currency devaluation charges are included in current earnings in "Part II - Item 8. - Financial Statements and Supplementary Data - Consolidated Statements of Operations" in the Form 10-K, which is incorporated herein by reference.
+For additional details see "Part II - Item 7. - Management's Discussion and Analysis of Financial Condition and Results of Operations. - Other Income (Expense), Net" in the Form 10-K, which is incorporated herein by reference.